 Homework will not be given prior to a vacation.
 Students may take books and their own Chromebooks or laptops to check See Saw or Google Classroom for daily assignments.
 The student should meet with teachers upon his/her return and request missing work and tests.
 No tests will be administered prior to the trip.
+In order for a student to not miss additional instructional time, any make up tests will be given at 7:00 a.m. in the principal's office.
 If the student returns from a trip prior to the end of the trimester the student may make up missing work and tests within a reasonable amount of time, (discuss with the teacher).
 Keep in mind when planning, if the trimester ends while the student is on vacation, a zero will be given on all missing assignments and tests due to gradebook closure dates.
 Please check end of trimester dates and again avoid vacations during school days.